 What We Need from You to Begin a Plan Review

-Submit the following to your DHEC Environmental Health office or directly to the Plan Review Section in Columbia:
+Submit the following to your DHEC Environmental Health Services office or directly to the Plan Review Section in Columbia:

 - A copy of your proposed menu.
 (The type and variety of foods will determine the type and variety of food preparation and service equipment needed.

 - One complete set of plans and specifications.
 Plans should: